Azure/prometheus-collector/otelcollector/deploy/README.md

     kubectl apply -f prometheus-reference-app.yaml
 ```

-**If you have your own prometheus yaml scrape configuration and want to use that without having to paste into the configmap, rename your config file   to ```prometheus-config``` and run:**
+**If you have your own prometheus yaml scrape configuration and want to use that without having to paste into the configmap, rename your scrape configuration file to ```prometheus-config``` and run te below command.
+See the provided sample prometheus scrape config [prometheus-config](./sample-scrape-configs/prometheus-config) as an example.
 ```shell
        kubectl create configmap prometheus-config --from-file=prometheus-config -n kube-system
 ```